nichnarmada/chatgenius/documentation/database.md

 - All timestamps use timestamptz for timezone awareness
 - Primary and foreign keys use UUIDs
 - Workspace roles are limited to 'owner' and 'member'
-- Message content is indexed using tsvector for full-text search
+- Messages and thread messages use tsvector for full-text search
+- Messages track thread count for UI purposes
-- Reactions can be attached to both regular messages and direct messages
+- Reactions can be attached to regular messages, direct messages, and thread messages
+- Thread messages maintain their own content search index

 ## Future Considerations

-1. Message reactions/emoji support
+1. ~~Message reactions/emoji support~~
 2. ~~Message threading~~
 3. Channel categories/organization
 4. User presence system